How to Use a Video Conference to Improve the Hiring Process

 Ensure Consistency Between On-site and Remote Workers

 40 percent of responding organizations in a TechTarget study claim that unified communication technologies such as video conferencing improve collaboration.
-More than 70 percent of responding companies are using video conferencing specifically to boost productivity.
+More than 70 percent are using video conferencing specifically to boost productivity.
 What’s more, collaborative technology provides a close approximation of face-to-face encounters at a fraction of the cost of gathering participants from remote locations.
 Impromptu video conferencing can provide an atmosphere similar to dropping by a colleague’s cubicle or water cooler chats.
-Always-On video portals also enable on-the-spot interaction between linked offices, promoting a sense of camaraderie among colleagues that may be separated by hundreds or thousands of miles.
+Always-On video portals also enable on-the-spot interaction between linked offices.
+This access promotes a sense of camaraderie among colleagues that may be separated by hundreds or thousands of miles.

 Top Talent is a Video Conference Away

 In the 21st century, collaborative technology has emerged as a business best practice.
-The 9-to-5, 40-hour work week is no longer standard for a significant segment of the working population.
-Thanks to online meeting technology the modern workplace is not strictly defined by physical space.
+The 9 to 5/40-hour work week is no longer standard for a significant segment of the working population.
+Thanks to online meeting services the modern workplace is not strictly defined by physical space.

 Whether you are seeking to hire new talent or need to communicate with a far-flung workforce, the means exist to get the job done.
-Companies large and small, located in major metropolitan centers or remote rural areas can have the capabilities to attract talented workers, communicate efficiently and effectively, and retain them long term.
+Companies large and small, located in major metropolitan centers or remote rural areas can obtain the video conference capabilities to attract talented workers, communicate with those workers efficiently and effectively and retain them long term.